Wrong Side Raju: Development

 The film is inspired by a hit and run case which happened in Ahmedabad in 2013.
 After finishing the script in 2015, CineMan Productions approached Phantom Films.
-In February 2016, Abhishek Jain announced that his production house Cineman Productions will co-produce three Gujarati films with Phantom Films, the first of which will be directed by co-founder of CineMan productions, Mikhil Musale.
+In February 2016, Abhishek Jain announced that his production house Cineman Productions will co-produce three Gujarati films with Phantom Films, which would be directed by Mikhil Musale, a co-founder of CineMan Productions.
 Musale had earlier worked as an assistant director to Jain in Kevi Rite Jaish and Bey Yaar.

 The initial draft of the film was written by Musale and Karan Vyas, later Niren Bhatt was hired, who had earlier worked with CineMan's previous film, Bey Yaar.
 The production of the film started in February 2016.
 On 13 August 2016, the film was officially announced and titled Wrong Side Raju.

 Filming

 The film is set and shot in Ahmedabad and was shot in 60 locations.
 Parts of the film were shot in H.L.
 College of Commerce and Gujarat National Law University.